xxradar/cilium-clustermesh-multi-region-with-fortigate/README.md

 </p> <br>
 </details>

-## Deploying kubernetes and jumpbox
+## Deploying Kubernetes and jumpbox
-In the next step, a 3-node kubernetes cluster is deployed, together with a jumpbox and backend test server.<br>
+In the next step, a 3-node Kubernetes cluster is deployed, together with a jumpbox and backend test server.<br>
 Rename `terraform.tfvars.example` to `terraform.tfvars` and populate the variables.<br>
 The information can be obtained from the `terraform output` for both fortigate deployments.
 ```